perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 ### SMBIOS and config.plist files

-There are eight configuration files, the ones starting with _config-12_ are for Monterey and the ones starting with _config-13_ are for Ventura.
+There are different configuration files.
 Variants are included for 4 possible SMBIOS:

 - iMac19,1 with AMD dGPU + iGPU headless mode
 - iMac19,1 with iGPU as main card without dGPU